jsvader/AT-tiny85-additive-synth/README.md

  * Long press, then short press a value button to save that preset
  * Long press, then long press a value button to default the sound

- When the sequence is running, pressing a value button skips to, and repeats that 8 notes.
-Button 1, from step 1 to 8, button 2 from step 9 to 16 etc.
+ When the sequence is running, pressing a value button skips to, and repeats that subsequence.
+If a subsequence is not defined, then it goes back to the beginning.